Peak TV audience of 9.3 million for England semi

 England's Euro 2022 semi-final victory over Sweden was watched by a peak television audience of 9.3 million - the biggest of the tournament so far.

-There were also two million streams of the 4-0 win across the BBC iPlayer and the BBC Sport website and app.
+There were two million streams of the 4-0 win across the BBC iPlayer and the BBC Sport website and app.

-Both were higher than the figures for the quarter-final against Spain, which had a peak TV audience of 7.6 million, and a further 1.5 million streams.
+Both were higher than the figures for the quarter-final against Spain, which had a peak TV audience of 7.6 million and 1.5 million streams.

+The average TV audience for the England v Sweden match was 7.9 million.

 The Lionesses will face either France or Germany in Sunday's final.